siwatts/dotfiles/xfce4/fedora.md

 - Session & Startup
     - Disable `dnfdragora-updater`
+    - Enable `Secret Storage Service (GNOME Keyring: Secret Service)`
 - Appearance
     - Change font, 'Sans 11' (for 1440 monitor)
+    - 'Cantarell 11' looks better, it's what GNOME uses but they are moving away from it so it may not be around in future
     - Monospace font to preferred font ('Source Code Pro Regular' or 'Liberation Mono Regular' size 11)
     - RGB subpixel enable
     - GTK theme and xfwm4 theme to preferred theme